Conelike radiant structures: AH structures and Einstein equations for statistical structures

-\begin{remark} Note that given $(\nabla, [g])$ there is no way to reconstruct $h$ without the additional data of a function $v$ such that $v^{n}\det g$ is $\nabla$-parallel.
-Constructing such a function from $\nabla$ and $g$ amounts to solving some Monge-Ampere equation. \end{remark}
+\begin{remark} Note that given $(\nabla, [g])$ as in Lemma \ref{statisticalahlemma} there is no way to reconstruct $h$ without the additional data of a function $v$ such that $v^{n}\det g$ is $\nabla$-parallel.
+Constructing such a function from $\nabla$ and $g$ amounts to solving a Monge-Ampère equation. \end{remark}

 Given an AH structure $(\nabla, [g])$ and $g \in [g]$ with associated one-form $\chi_{i}$, the tensor $\bt_{ijk}$ defined by